-Central High School will take the following actions to jointly develop with parents of participating children a school-parent compact that outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the state's high standards
+Central High School will take the following actions to jointly develop with parents of participating children a school-parent compact that outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the state's high standards.

-Our Annual Spring Meeting with Parents was held on April 10, 2019.
-We also remind parents and staff during the school year about the Compact:
+Our Annual Spring Meeting with Parents was scheduled on April 14, 2021.
+Parents were given the opportunity to make changes and give input into the Parent Compact and Parent Engagement Policy.
+We also, remind parents and staff during the school year about the Compact:

-- Quarterly professional development opportunities - Open Forum Discussions with the principal - Parent Teacher Conferences: November 21-22, 2019 (evening conference on November 21st), February 6-7, 2020 and April 16-17, 2020. - Home and School Meeting on the second Wednesday of each month
+- $\bullet$ Quarterly professional development opportunities in person or virtually, if needed. - Open Forum Discussions with the principal during Home and School Meetings - Parent Teacher Conferences: November 22-24, 2021 (evening conference on Nov.
+23), February 2-4, 2022 and March 30-April 1, 2022.